rohandaxini/questions-to-interviewer/README.md

 - What is your unit testing process?
 - What is the process of setting deadlines or timelines?
 - What is your bug escalation and reporting process?
+- How does the team manage production issues that happen outside normal business hours?
+(Thanks to [Sean McEvoy](https://www.linkedin.com/in/seanfmcevoy/) for this question.)

 ## Few more Tips and Tricks